Internships at BHN

 Multicultural Psychology Internship Program (MPIP)

 This APA and APPIC accredited internship is full-time (40 hours) for one year (52 weeks) for a total of 2,000 hours.
-The stipend is $37,440 for the year.
 Applicants need to have earned a master’s degree and have completed at least three years of doctoral coursework in a Psy.D. or Ph.D. program in Clinical or Counseling Psychology to be eligible and must be bi-lingual (English-Spanish).

 The multicultural doctoral internship in professional psychology is offered at the School Street Counseling Institute (SSCI) under BHN's Community Behavioral Health Center (CBHC Center for Well Being), a community mental health clinic in Springfield, MA.
 SSCI provides outpatient community mental health services to Latino/a children, families with a wide variety of mental health and substance use issues.
 Staff includes professional psychologists, clinicians, school counselors and medication providers who offer linguistically and culturally competent services in English and Spanish.